burrrata/cryptoeconomics.study_rust_edition/src/ch1/state.md

     pending_tx: Vec<SignedTX>,
     chain: Vec<Block>,
 }

+// As promised, accounts have a balance.
+// They also have a nonce which is used to add a unique
+// serial number to every tx and prevent duplicates from
+// being processed.
 #[derive(Debug, Clone)]
 struct Account {
     balance: f32,
     nonce: i32,
 }

+// TX stands for transaction.
+// Sender, receiver, and amount are what they say they are.
+// Like we said, the nonce is a unique value added to every
+// TX to prevent duplicates from being processed.
 #[derive(Debug, Clone)]
 struct TX {
     sender: i32,